 Comments:

 Library and Art Gallery is in Building 3 on the same floor, in the Northeast corner of the site, where the rink currently is.
 There is no formal agreement between Library and Art Gallery to operate together.
-It is adjacent the Art gallery would like to continue a close relationship with the library and to have operational and programming alignments.
+It is adjacent, the Art gallery would like to continue a close relationship with the library and to have operational and programming alignments.

 The arts and culture committee will draft a vision for the Art Gallery to ensure there is alignment.
 Accessible and easily enjoyed by all.

-Currently there is not sufficient communication regarding the operations of the Library that impact the Art Gallery – for example construction that impacts the art gallery was not shared in a timely manner.
+Currently there is not sufficient communication regarding the operations of the Library that impact the Art Gallery – for example: construction that impacts the art gallery was not shared in a timely manner.
 Library continued to operate but the Art Gallery was not able to continue the programs in the art gallery.
-School board has not provided work details.

-Kitchens and food service should be possible in all buildings including the pool and rink buildings.
+Kitchens and food service should be possible in all buildings including the Library, Art Gallery, pool and rink buildings.

 Phasing